Hosting Docs#

 Airflow UI - Location of dbt docs in menu

-In order to access the dbt docs, you must specify the following config variables:
+In order to access the dbt docs in Airflow 2, you must specify the following config variables:

 • cosmos.dbt_docs_dir: A path to where the docs are being hosted.